-Environmental Quality (Sewer Use) Charge revenues are the main source of revenue for the District.
-The District partially funds capital replacement costs through operating revenues.
-The District has established various reserves including; Insurance Funds Reserve, State Revolving Loan Fund Reserve, and Operating and Capital Reserves.
-The District's Board of Directors reviews reserve levels annually as part of the budget process to determine whether the levels established provide for the financial security required of a fiscally responsible local government.
+Environmental Quality (Sewer Use) Charge revenues are the main source of revenue for WCW.
+WCW mostly funds capital replacement costs through operating revenues.
+WCW has established various reserves including; Insurance Funds Reserve, State Revolving Loan Fund Reserve, and Operating and Capital Reserves.
+WCW's Board of Directors reviews reserve levels annually as part of the budget process to determine whether the levels established provide for the financial security required of a fiscally responsible local government.

 In addition to the Environmental Quality (Sewer Use) Charge, other sources of revenues include; fees for new connections, permits and inspections, land leases, contract services, property taxes, and interest, any of which may be used to fund capital asset additions and replacements.
-The District has secured low interest loans and grants from the State Water Resources Control Board to provide funding for certain capital projects.
+WCW has secured low interest loans and grants from the State Water Resources Control Board to provide funding for certain capital projects.

-RELEVENT FINANICAL POLICIES
+RELEVENT FINANCIAL POLICIES

 A utility or other enterprise government agency is a self-supporting operation of commercial nature and the appropriate level of revenues and expenses is largely determined by the demand for service.
 Depending on the timing and level of demand for service, the expenses will vary.
-Accordingly the District's budgetary controls are established at the levels of total estimated expenses.
+Accordingly WCW budgetary controls are established at the levels of total estimated expenses.